Altinn/altinn-notifications/README.md

 Altinn platform microservice for handling notifications (mail, sms, etc) This component handles the functionality related to registering and sending notifications.

+## Architecture
+Detailed architecture documentation can be found in the [docs/architecture](docs/architecture) folder.

 ## Project organization
 This is a backend WebAPI solution written in .NET / C# following the clean architecture principles.
 The solution is into four projects, each with their associated test project.